Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Simulations and Real Data Analysis

+We first present the results for linear regression in the non-degenerate model.
+In Figure~\ref{fig-app-linear}, we plot the empirical distribution of each action's first dimension of $\sqrt{t}(\bar{\theta}_t - \theta^*)$ using $10,000$ Monte-Carlo simulations. {As can be inferred from the plots, the vanilla SGD and the sqrt-IPW SGD have much smaller standard deviation compared with \ipw~SGD, which matches our discussions in Section~\ref{sec:var-discuss}, and they also exhibit better normal approximation than \ipw.
+We present studentized statistics and compare their histograms with a standard normal distribution in Section B.1 of the supplementary material.}

-\begin{proposition} Under Assumption~\ref{assum:bound} to Assumption~\ref{assum:plugin}, the plug-in estimators are consistent, i.e., $\hat S_n \to S$ and $\hat H_n \to H$ in probability. \end{proposition} The proof is presented in Appendix~\ref{sec:app-plugin}.
-Under the same setting as in Section \ref{sec:normal-approximation}, we show the inference results for linear regression in Table~\ref{table-cov-linear}.
-The comparison of the three candidate weighted-SGD schemes is clearly stated.
-Both \vanilla~ and \sipw~ provide a valid conference interval, while \ipw~ provides a much wider confidence interval than its oracle.
+Under the same setting as in Section \ref{sec:normal-approximation}, we compare the inference results for three candidate weighted-SGD schemes under {non-degenerate linear regression} in Table~B.1 of the supplement.
+Both {\hyperref[eq:vanilla]{\vanilla}} and {\hyperref[eq:sqrt-weight]{\sipw}} provide a valid conference interval, while {\hyperref[eq:ipw-weight]{\ipw}} provides a much wider confidence interval than its oracle.

+{To visualize the evolution of the empirical distribution over $T$, Figure~\ref{fig:identity_transition} presents the normal approximations for $T = 50{,}000$, $100{,}000$, and $150{,}000$.
+As $T$ increases, the empirical histogram aligns more closely with the theoretical Gaussian density, confirming the convergence.
+The corresponding total variation distances are further reported in Figure B.12 of the supplement, further illustrating the rate of convergence.